 - C4 Ultimate Formula

-The products come in the original powder form, or as a ready-to-drink, or the C4 Shred capsule.
-The powders and the On-the-Go RTDs come in an assortment of various flavors.
+The products come in the original powder form, as a ready-to-drink, or as the C4 Shred capsule.
+The powders and On-the-Go RTDs come in an assortment of flavors.

-Another popular, national brand, Pro Supps, has two distinct brands of pre-workout, Dr. Jekyll and Mr. Hyde, and they also come in powder or ready-to-drink.
+Another popular national brand, Pro Supps, offers two distinct pre-workout brands, Dr. Jekyll and Mr. Hyde, also available in powder or ready-to-drink formats.

-Then there are those NO products explicitly marketed for sexual performance, like GNC’s ArginMax.
-When specialty retailers private label an item, you can be sure the category is sufficiently significant to warrant the investment.
+Then there are NO products explicitly marketed for sexual performance, like GNC’s ArginMax.
+When specialty retailers private label an item, you can be confident the category is sufficiently significant to warrant the investment.

-As we mentioned, the stand-alone beetroot products take a different approach to NO boosting.
-We’ll be sure to include at least one beetroot product in our “Best Of” segment.
+As mentioned, standalone beetroot products take a different approach to NO boosting.
+We’ll include at least one beetroot product in our “Best Of” segment.

 Do Nitric Oxide Supplements Really Work?

-The short answer is “Yes,” a nitric oxide supplement will improve blood flow.
-Research shows that both L-citrulline and L-arginine increase levels of nitric oxide.
-As to the purported product claims of mind-blowing pumps, that’s a bit trickier.
-Studies show that nitric oxide boosters may improve athletic performance in some people but see little to no improvement in elite athletes.
+The short answer is “Yes,” nitric oxide supplements will improve blood flow.
+Research shows that both L-citrulline and L-arginine increase nitric oxide levels.
+As for the purported claims of mind-blowing pumps, that’s more nuanced.
+Studies show that nitric oxide boosters may improve athletic performance in some people but demonstrate little to no improvement in elite athletes.

-On the E.D. front, there is clinical evidence that a combination of citrulline and arginine, or citrulline and pycnogenol (a plant extract from the pine tree), may improve sexual performance.
-Recent research seems to indicate that citrulline is the more efficacious ingredient in nitric oxide synthesis, a trend we see in newer NO formulations.
+Regarding erectile dysfunction, there is clinical evidence that a combination of citrulline and arginine, or citrulline and pycnogenol (a plant extract from pine trees), may improve sexual performance.
+Recent research suggests that citrulline is the more effective ingredient in nitric oxide synthesis, a trend we observe in newer NO formulations.

-It seems that nitrates, found in beetroot and dark leafy vegetables, have some of the best clinical evidence of efficacy in addressing blood pressure.
+Nitrates, found in beetroot and dark leafy vegetables, have some of the strongest clinical evidence for efficacy in addressing blood pressure.

 So, will an NO supplement work for you?
 It depends on your reason for taking the supplement.